atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 **Points to note:**

 * Smart Search will be activated "on demand".
 Please contact your account manager or sales director if you want this feature to be activated.
-* The ist response will return the results from the cache. if the "smartEnd"=false, send the subsequent requests until if the "smartEnd"=true to get all the results from the LIVE search.
+* The "Subsequent Request" should only be used for asynchronous "Smart Search".

 **Workflow:**

+There are 2 workflows available for "Smart Search":
+#### 1. Synchronous
 * Send the "Smart Search" request and receive the response.
+* The "Smart Search" request should contain the parameter `"sync":"true"`
+* The response returned will have the cache results and/or live results.
+* In synchronous mode, after the search, ​all cached and real-time results will be returned in a single response​ when the maximum response duration for the first response is reached.
+No partial results will be returned before this point.

+#### 2. Asynchronous
+* Send the "Smart Search" request and receive the response.
+The response will return cache results.
 * After receiving the response, if the "smartEnd"=false, then send another request (2nd request) with the requestId.
+The response will return live results.
 * Follow this flow until "smartEnd"=true.
 This means that the smart search has been completed.

 {% endhint %}